mohancm/mohancm/README.md

 ---

-Currently working as Android Engineer at [Esper](https://www.esper.io)📱.
-I'm passionate about learning and exploring the latest technologies that leverage to solve real-world problems.My Interest lies in Android Application, AOSP development, Artificial Intelligence, and has some knowledge in web development also.
-I am passionate about building products using technology that can help improve people's lives.If you'd like to collaborate or chat more, feel free to reach out to me.💬
+Currently working as Android Engineer at [Esper](https://www.esper.io) 📱.
+I'm passionate about learning and exploring the latest technologies that leverage to solve real-world problems.My Interest lies in Android Application, AOSP development, and has some knowledge in web development also.
+I am passionate about building products using technology that can help improve people's lives.
+If you'd like to collaborate or chat more, feel free to reach out to me.💬

 <br>
 <br>